starvagrant/toh/toh.markdown/road_trip_in_red.md

 “Sewer's been compromised?”

 “Oh, sorry, computer lingo.
-Sewer, the computer architecture behind the computer network, the plumbing, where information is...”
+Sewer, the architecture behind the computer network, the plumbing, where information is...”

 “I get it.
-Why the hospital.”
+Why the hospital?”

-“They called it a 'depository'.
+“They called it a 'Depository'.
 Didn't know what that meant.
-Didn't know what an 'emergence' was either.
+Didn't know what an 'Emergence' was either.
 But they've been decent sources before.”

 “Sources for what?”